yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yugabyted.md

 : Enable or disable the webserver UI.
 Default: `false`

 --secure
-: Enable [encryption-in-transit](../../../secure/tls-encryption/) and [authentication](../../../secure/enable-authentication/ysql/) for the node.
+: Enable [encryption in transit](../../../secure/tls-encryption/) and [authentication](../../../secure/enable-authentication/ysql/) for the node.
-: Encryption-in-transit requires SSL/TLS certificates for each node in the cluster.
+: Encryption in transit requires SSL/TLS certificates for each node in the cluster.
 : - When starting a local single-node cluster, a certificate is automatically generated for the cluster.
 : - When deploying a node in a multi-node cluster, you need to generate the certificate for the node using the `--cert generate_server_certs` command and copy it to the node *before* you start the node using the `--secure` flag, or the node creation will fail.
 : When authentication is enabled, the default user and password is `yugabyte` and `yugabyte` in YSQL, and `cassandra` and `cassandra` in YCQL.